zgracem/dotconfig/bash/README.md

 Formerly the jewel of my dotfiles. 💎

-As of April 2019, most of the good stuff has been ported to [fish].
+As of April 2022, the good stuff has been ported to [fish].

 [fish]: https://github.com/zgracem/dotconfig/tree/master/fish